hovnarek90/blog-platform/README.md

      ```
 3. Access the client in your web browser at `http://127.0.0.1:8080` (or the address provided by your live server).

+---

+### Explanation:

+- **`config.js`**: This file holds the real environment variables like API URLs.
+It can be used throughout your project.
+- **`example.config.js`**: This is a template configuration file.
+When setting up the project for the first time, users can rename this file to `config.js` and fill it with their own values.

 ## File Structure

 ```